Digital euro explained: Is the digital euro based on blockchain?

 How would a digital euro impact the current financial system?

 Money inventions have challenged and transformed the structure of financial systems throughout history.
 Innovations have sparked debates about the risks and benefits they offer and the role of central banks in restoring faith in money from time to time.

-In this context, a digital euro would attempt to foster digitization while maintaining people's freedom of choice regarding how they pay and ensuring that their payments are competitive and secure.
+In this context, a digital euro would attempt to foster digitization while maintaining people’s freedom of choice regarding how they pay, ensuring their payments are competitive and secure.
 In addition, it will make the current financial system more secure, accessible and simple to use and promote financial inclusion.
 However, privacy protection would be a top priority, assisting in maintaining payment trust.